Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 >

 ### Step 3 - Traversing Semi-Structured Data using Dot Notation
-Within our `menu_item_health_metrics_obj` column, we saw that `menu_item_id` was nested inside alongside the more nested ingredients and dietary restriction data we need to access.
+Within our `menu_item_health_metrics_obj` column, we saw that `menu_item_id` was included alongside the more nested Ingredients and Dietary Restriction data we need to access.

 Please execute the next query where we begin to leverage [Dot Notation](https://docs.snowflake.com/en/user-guide/querying-semistructured#dot-notation) to traverse our Semi-Structured data.